-(c) Any person or entity which knowingly or negligently violates this Chapter may be liable in a civil action brought by the City Attorney for an amount up to \$5,000 per violation.
+1 (c) Any person or entity which knowingly or negligently violates this Chapter may be liable in a 2 civil action brought by the City Attorney for an amount up to \$5,000 per violation.
+3 4 SEC.

-SEC.
 3.420.
 ETHICS COMMISSION REPORT.

-Between April 1 and April 15, 2016 and between April 1 and April 15, 2017, the Ethics registered permit consultants, the total number of investigations commenced by the Ethics Commission into possible violations of the registration and disclosure requirements, and a summary of each settlement reached with permit consultants for violating the registration or disclosure requirements.
+5 Between April 1 and April 15, 2016 and between April 1 and April 15, 2017, the Ethics 6 Commission shall provide a report to the Board of Supervisors regarding the implementation of 7 Sections 3.405 through 3.415.
+The report shall include, but not be limited to, the total number of 8 registered permit consultants, the total number of investigations commenced by the Ethics Commission 9 into possible violations of the registration and disclosure requirements, and a summary of each 10 settlement reached with permit consultants for violating the registration or disclosure requirements.
+11 12 SEC.

-Commission shall provide a report to the Board of Supervisors regarding the implementation of

-Sections 3.405 through 3.415.
-The report shall include, but not be limited to, the total number of

-SEC.
 3.425.
 ELECTRONIC FILING OF DISCLOSURES.

-The Ethics Commission may require electronic filing of any disclosure required under this Chapter 4.

-Section 7.
-The voters hereby re-authorize and re-enact in its entirety Article III, Chapter 5 of the Campaign and Governmental Conduct Code, in the process rewording subsection (b) of Section 3.530, and add Sections 3.505 and 3.525 to Article III, Chapter 5, to read as follows:
+13 The Ethics Commission may require electronic filing of any disclosure required under this 14 Chapter 4.
+15 16 Section 7.
+The voters hereby re-authorize and re-enact in its entirety Article III, 17 Chapter 5 of the Campaign and Governmental Conduct Code, in the process rewording 18 subsection (b) of Section 3.530, and add Sections 3.505 and 3.525 to Article III, Chapter 5, to 19 read as follows: 20 SEC.

-SEC.
 3.500.
-FINDINGS

-The Board of Supervisors finds that public disclosure of the donations that developers make to nonprofit organizations that may communicate with the City and County regarding major development projects is essential to protect public confidence in the fairness and impartiality of City and County land use decisions.
+FINDINGS 21 The Board of Supervisors finds that public disclosure of the donations that developers make to 22 nonprofit organizations that may communicate with the City and County regarding major development 23 projects is essential to protect public confidence in the fairness and impartiality of City and County 24 land use decisions.
 The Board further finds that disclosure is essential to allow the public to fully and fairly evaluate the City and County's land use decisions.
 It is the purpose and intent of this Chapter to

 1 impose reasonable disclosure requirements on developers to provide the public with information about 2 these donations.
 3 4 SEC.
 3.500.
 FINDINGS 5 The Board of Supervisors finds that public disclosure of the donations that developers make to 6 nonprofit organizations that may communicate with the City and County regarding major development 7 projects is essential to protect public confidence in the fairness and impartiality of City and County 8 land use decisions.
 The Board further finds that disclosure is essential to allow the public to fully and 9 fairly evaluate the City and County's land use decisions.
 It is the purpose and intent of this Chapter to 10 impose reasonable disclosure requirements on developers to provide the public with information about 11 these donations.
 12 13 SEC.
 3.505.
 AMENDMENT OR REPEAL OF THIS CHAPTER.
 14 The voters may amend or repeal this Chapter 5.
 The Board of Supervisors may amend this 15 Chapter 5 if all of the following conditions are met: 16 (a) The amendment furthers the purposes of this Chapter; 17 (b) The Ethics Commission approves the proposed amendment in advance by at least a four- 18 fifths vote of all its members; 19 (c) The proposed amendment is available for public review at least 30 days before the 20 amendment is considered by the Board of Supervisors or any committee of the Board of Supervisors; 21 and 22 (d) The Board of Supervisors approves the proposed amendment by at least a two-thirds vote of 23 all its members.
-24
+24 25 SEC.
+3.510.
+DEFINITIONS.